 - Fixed or variable.
 You can choose between a fixed and variable interest rate.
 A fixed rate means your car loan interest rate will stay the same throughout the loan term, which will give you predictable payment amounts.
 A variable rate means your interest rate will fluctuate with the markets, which could increase or decrease your repayments.

 - Widely available.
-Ask for financing at over 4,000 dealerships across Canada.
+You can ask for Scotiabank car financing at over 4,000 dealerships across Canada.

 - Flexible payment schedule.
-Choose weekly, bi-weekly or monthly payments.
-Change the frequency of your payments at any time.
+Choose weekly, bi-weekly or monthly payments to suit your income.
+You can also change the frequency of your payments at any time.

 - Change your payment amount.
-You have the option to increase your payment up to 200%.
+You have the option to increase your payment amount by up to 200%.

 - Skip a payment.
-If you happen to run into some financial issues, you can postpone 1 payment each year.
+If you happen to run into some financial issues, you can postpone one payment each year.

 - Manage your car loan online.
 You can find out how much of your loan is left, make an extra payment, increase your payment amount or change your payment schedule online.

-- Application is not online.
-You’ll need to visit a dealership to get financing.
+- You can’t apply online.
+You’ll need to visit a dealership that offers Scotiabank auto loans to get financing.

-- Rates are not online.
-You’ll have to reach out to a dealership to find out what your interest rates are.
+- Rates are not listed online.
+You’ll have to reach out to a dealership to find out what interest rate you qualify for.

 - Interest will accrue for a skipped payment.
-When you choose to skip a month, interest will still accrue.
+When you choose to skip a month, interest will still accrue on your loan.

 - Variable rate is not available in Quebec.
 If you’re in Quebec, your only option is a fixed-rate Scotiabank car loan.

 - Varying special offers.
 Special offers and incentives may vary based on the dealership or manufacturer.
 You will need to contact a dealer directly to find out about special promotions.

 - Payments can be increased but not decreased.
 You can increase your payments to pay off your loan faster, but you cannot decrease them.